acikgozb/dotfiles/README.md

 ## TODO

 - When the main limitations with the installation are resolved, I will explain the Neovim configuration in detail since it is the most complex and unique configuration in this repository.
+- Add Fedora to the supported list of distrubitions.